maxverbeek/RoosterApi/README.md

 RoosterApi
 ==========

-Just an easy to use (actually working) API
+An easy to use, roster API for the repro school site.

+An example is provided in the index.php file.